nikandlv/postman-patcher/README.md

 # Postman patcher

-> Postman does not allow you to render javascript in your response previews, And thats for a good reason. they limit the scripts for security but what if you need to run your `react`, `vue` or any other javascript scripts
+> Postman does not allow you to render javascript in your response previews, And thats for a good reason. they limit the scripts for security

-Saddly postman does not give you an option to allow or disallow javascript manually.

-So thats why this project exists
+But what if you need to run your `react`, `vue` or any other javascript scripts.
+Saddly postman does not give you an option to allow or disallow javascript manually, So thats why this project exists
 ## Requirements

 * Postman